 Who is Eligible to Bring a Fatal Injury Claim?

 When a person’s death is caused by another’s wrongful act, the deceased’s dependents can pursue a claim for damages.
+The two-year limitation provision for claims against a deceased person’s estate applies only if the cause of action accrued before death.
 Only one claim can be made on behalf of the deceased’s estate.
 For the first six months following the death, the personal representatives hold the exclusive right to bring a fatal injury claim.
 After this period, the statutory dependents can initiate a legal action.

 Determining Statutory Dependents